ftijan/crafting-interpreters/README.md

-# crafting-interpreters
+# Crafting Interpreters Exercises

-creating an interpreted language based on tutorials from craftinginterpreters.com
+An interpreted language exercises based on tutorials from [Crafting Interpreters E-Book](http://craftinginterpreters.com/) by Robert Nystrom.